 During my stay at C3 I’ve had the unique opportunity to visit some local communities across Busuanga Island.
 As I promised you last week, today’s video is about some of the work C3 has done in those communities.
 Watch it and see that this NGO is called Community Centred Conservation for a good reason!

-A quote from a recent scientific article reads: “Conservation is not rocket science…it is far more complex than that.”
+Problem oriented Wildlife Protection A quote from a recent scientific article reads: “Conservation is not rocket science…it is far more complex than that.”
 And that is actually the reason why Dr. Andrew Lemieux is so interested in studying wildlife crimes.
-On Tuesday 26th of June, the Future for Nature Academy invited Andrew to share his experiences and knowledge on […]
+On Tuesday 26th of June, the Future for Nature Academy invited Andrew to share his […]

 After last week’s blog, you’d maybe expect a video this week.
 I was planning to, but the internet connection wouldn’t let me upload any video.
 Yup, that’s also nature conservation: being in remote areas is both a blessing and a curse.
 Anyway, this week’s blogpost is about C3 and it’s flagship species: the dugong.
 Enjoy!